-Our Bridgeville, Titusville and Dunkirk facilities recognize the USW as the exclusive representative for their hourly employees with respect to the terms and conditions of their employment.
-The North Jackson facility is not unionized.
-We have entered into the following collective bargaining agreements:
+Our Bridgeville, Titusville, Dunkirk and North Jackson facilities recognize the USW as the exclusive representative for their hourly employees with respect to the terms and conditions of their employment.
+On March 4, 2016, the USW was certified as the exclusive bargaining representative for the hourly employees of our North Jackson facility.
+The Company and the USW are currently negotiating the initial collective bargaining agreement for the North Jackson hourly employees.
+The following collective bargaining agreements are currently in place:

 Facility Commencement Date Expiration Date

 Dunkirk November 2012 October 2017

 Bridgeville September 2013 August 2018

 Titusville October 2015 September 2020

+3